austindelatorre/MyLang/README.md

 ### Prompt
 Simle REPL that repeats the user line input.
 Uses `editline/readline.h` and `editline/history.h` in order to add usability of the write line.
 For Mac this requires that you leave out the `editline/history.h` preproceessing line and compile it using `cc -std=c99 -Wall prompt.c -ledit -o prompt`.
 ### Parsing (using MPC)
+This uses the MPC library to parse.
+Things get complicated here.
 ### Evaulation
+At this point we are using Polish Notation https://en.wikipedia.org/wiki/Polish_notation.
 ## Sources
 - https://www.buildyourownlisp.com/